Get the AI Strategy Playbook Now

 What Is The Future For Apple?

-Apple’s recent growth has come from the growth in its streaming services – TV+ and Music as well as the success of Apple Watch.
+Apple’s recent growth has come from the growth in its streaming services—TV+ and Music—and the success of Apple Watch.

-The much stronger margin contribution and the move from selling products (one-off transactions) to a subscription business model (streaming TV and Music) provides a more profitable and recurring revenue.
+The more substantial margin contribution and moving from selling products (one-off transactions) to a subscription business model (streaming TV and Music) provide a more profitable and recurring revenue.

 The Apple Watch opens up new possibilities for further digital subscription models based on the collection and use of data.
 Turning the Big Data into personalized services fits to the future trend of healthcare and open up new revenue streams for Apple.